-ANNUAL RABIES VACCINE BAIT PROGRAM TO BEGIN
+ANNUAL ORAL RABIES VACCINE BAIT PROGRAM TO BEGIN

-Watertown, NY - August 07, 2019 ~Jefferson County Public Health Service will be working with the Wildlife Services program of the United States Department of Agriculture (USDA) to distribute oral rabies bait across the North Country beginning the week of August 15th.
+Watertown, NY - August 3, 2020 ~Jefferson County Public Health Service will be working with the Wildlife Services program of the United States Department of Agriculture (USDA) to distribute oral rabies vaccine (ORV) baits across the North Country.
+Weather permitting; ORV baits will be distributed throughout Jefferson County August 6th through 10th.
+When raccoons, foxes & coyotes eat the bait, they become vaccinated against rabies - which helps stop the spread of rabies.

-When raccoons, foxes & coyotes eat the bait, they become vaccinated against rabies -which helps stop the spread of rabies.
 The baiting will be done through both aerial baiting with low flying aircraft and hand baiting in specific areas.
 Distribution of baits is weather-dependent and inclement weather may result in extended bait distributions.
 Each vaccine-containing bait consists of a plastic blister pack coated with a sweet attractant to entice animals.